Proforma - Script Examples

 gastrointestinal tract involvement without respiratory and/or cardiovascular involvement:

-Note: Vomiting and abdominal pain are signs of a severe allergic reaction to insect stings and bites.
+***Note: While vomiting and abdominal pain are common features of mild to moderate allergic reactions to food, they are signs of a severe allergic reaction to insect stings and tick bites..

-Adrenaline rapidly to reverses the effects of anaphylaxis and should be considered first line treatment for anaphylaxis.
+Adrenaline rapidly reverses the effects of anaphylaxis and should be considered the first line treatment for anaphylaxis.

 Adrenaline autoinjectors are spring-loaded automatic injector devices for emergency/first aid treatment of anaphylaxis.
 Adrenaline autoinjectors contain a single fixed dose of adrenaline to be administered intramuscularly for safer, rapid absorption of adrenaline.